matthewjberger/eager/README.md

 This will generate a makefile in the `build` directory.

-You can open this folder as a project in eclipse if you generated eclipse project files.
+You can open this folder as a project in eclipse if you generated eclipse project files, using the following instructions from the cmake wiki:

+To import the created project file into Eclipse:

+    1.)
+Import project using Menu File->Import
+    2.)
+Select General->Existing projects into workspace:
+    3.)
+Browse where your build tree is and select the root build tree directory.
+Keep "Copy projects into workspace" unchecked.
+    4.)
+You get a fully functional eclipse project

 Finally, when you compile, your project can be found in the `bin` directory.